 Some less reputable rapid detox centers have advertised claims of “overnight” detox, “24-hour” detox, or even a “painless” detox to attract patients for opioid treatment.
 Although the rapid detox process shortens and reduces discomfort, there is no such thing as a completely painless withdrawal.
 Drug withdrawal, by nature, is an uncomfortable event.
 For that reason, being in a medical facility and having medical management makes opioid detox much safer and easier to get through.

 Furthermore, an opioid user’s body does not function regularly.
 Although the sleeping part of the detoxification is fast, proper inpatient cares the day before and a few days after the procedure is crucial for the patient’s safety, comfort, and success.

 Read All About It Here: What Is Rapid Detox and How Does It Work?

 For over 22 years, people from all over the world have chosen Waismann Method as their opioid detox provider.We know the challenges you face and the importance of creating a unique and personal experience for you right from the start.

 Rapid Detox for Opioid Treatment Lays the Foundation for Successful Follow-Up Care

-The Waismann treatment center team believes addiction is often either a consequence of untreated emotional issues or an increasing, untreated physical dependence.
+The Waismann treatment center team believes addiction is often a consequence of untreated emotional issues or an increasing, untreated physical dependence.
 We see medical detox as the best first step in an effective solution.
 Waismann rapid detox as an opioid treatment has proven its excellent results by successfully treating thousands of patients over the last 22 years.

 Why Rapid Detox Works

 Rapid detox is significantly different from other opioid treatments because it has a nearly 100 percent detox success rate.
 After detox, patients are entirely opioid-free.
-This freedom better equips patients to manage then to adjust to being opioid-free with the help of non-opioid medications and therapy.
+This freedom better equips patients to manage then adjust to being opioid-free with the help of non-opioid medications and therapy.